AP Exclusive: Black Lives Matter has $42 million in assets

 “People are going to be quick to assume that mismatch reflects intent,” he added.
 “Whether there’s anything improper here, that is another question.
 But whether they set themselves up for being criticized, I think that certainly is the case because they didn’t plug a bunch of those gaps.”

-In a recent interview with the AP, Cullors acknowledged the foundation was ill-prepared to handle the moment.
+In a recent AP interview, BLM co-founder Patrisse Cullors acknowledged the foundation was ill-prepared to handle the moment.
 The tax filing lists Cullors as an uncompensated founder and executive director.
 She resigned last year.
-The foundation also paid nearly $140,000 in severance to a former managing director who had been at odds with local BLM chapter organizers, prior to Cullors’s tenure as director.

 For all the questions raised about its oversight, the BLM foundation’s tax filing shows its stewards haven’t squandered donations.
-Instead, it granted tens of millions of dollars to BLM chapters, Black-led grassroots organizations and families of police brutality victims, whose names rallied the larger movement.
+Nearly $26 million, or 70% of its expenses in the last fiscal year, were grants.